distribution/distribution/docs/spec/api.md

 to push data and check upload status.

 The `Location` header will be used to communicate the upload location after each request.
-While it won't change in the this specification, clients should use the most recent value returned by the API.
+While it won't change in this specification, clients should use the most recent value returned by the API.

 ##### Starting An Upload